Certified Members

 jbellis@bbmwd.net

-Benjamin Chen, CLP, has over a decade of providing professional aquatic services.
+Benjamin Chen, CLM, has over a decade of providing professional aquatic services.
 Spurred by a passion for the outdoors and fishing in his home state of Wisconsin, Ben completed his B.S. in Fisheries Management from the University of Minnesota.
 Afterwards, Ben worked in the fish culture industry in Australia and Alaska and developed skills in maintaining water quality and keeping fish happy.
 Since then, he has settled in California and began his Lake Management career in Southern California before moving to the San Francisco Bay Area where he currently practices and resides.
-Today, Ben works for BlueGreen Water Technologies, a leading global WaterTech company that provides innovative, scalable solutions to toxic algal blooms for all bodies of water, irrespective of size or shape.
+Today, Ben works for Clean Lakes Inc, a lake and reservoir management company which services large lakes and reservoirs on the west coast.
+He is also a licensed commercial drone operator and unmanned spray pilot.

 Through his career, he has provided private and public entities a myriad of various professional aquatic services, including: nutrient management, algae control, midge & mosquito control, lake biology, fisheries management, integrated pest management, bathymetry & sediment analysis, water quality monitoring and aquatic pesticide applications.